 - consider whether the worker is doing work that, if unsupervised, would be regulated activity.
-If the worker is not, the remaining steps are unnecessary; - consider whether the worker will be supervised by a person in regulated activity, and whether the supervision will be regular and day to day, bearing in mind paragraph 4 of this guidance; - consider whether the supervision will be reasonable in all the circumstances to ensure the protection of children, bearing in mind the factors set out in paragraph 5 of this guidance; In addition, if it is a specified place such as a school: - consider whether the supervised worker is a volunteer.
+If the worker is not, the remaining steps are unnecessary; - consider whether the worker will be supervised by a person in regulated activity, and whether the supervision will be regular and day to day, bearing in mind paragraph 4 of this guidance; - consider whether the supervision will be reasonable in all the circumstances to ensure the protection of children;

+In addition, if it is a specified place such as a school:

+consider whether the supervised worker is a volunteer.